davidrihtarsic/Experiental_Learning_of_Robotics/book/0220_How_DC_Motor_Works.md

 1. In which direction the motor\'s shaft spins in different situations?
 2. In which direction the electric current flow?
-3. Why does motor is not spinning when both connectors are connected to + terminal of the battery?
+3. Why does motor not spinning when both connectors are connected to + terminal of the battery?

 ### Summary
 The rotation of the DC motor depends on the direction of electric